XaF/docsearch-scraper/README.md

 a static website as built into a given build directory, instead of requiring a publicly-available webpage to scrape.

+Note: I do not intend to maintain the scraper itself.
+This is a best effort repository to make the scraper work with GitHub Actions.

 ## Usage

 ### Workflow